 When shopping for products, it’s important for them to have ingredients that deeply penetrate the hair.
 When these ingredients are gently massaged into the thinning edges, they encourage the hair follicles to heal so they can continue to produce hair.

-Oils such as castor and emu penetrate the hair and scalp better than other types of oils.
-Emu oil can be found at Walgreens and online.
-Using these products is as simple as gently massaging the thinning area with the oil for a few minutes.
+Oils such as castor or emu oil penetrate the hair and scalp better than other types of oils.
+Using these oils is as simple as gently massaging the thinning area with the oil for a few minutes.
 Doing this a few times a week will help strengthen the hair that’s present, and encourage strong and healthy new growth.

 Because thinning areas are very delicate and prone to more breakage, it’s best to avoid manipulating them at all.
 Stop any smoothing, brushing, pulling or hairstyles that would add tension.
 Once your edges are strong and healthy again, you can gently continue with your hairstyling.

 Castor oil has been known to help strengthen and regrow thinning hair, making it a powerful addition to your hair care regimen.
 When purchasing, look for castor oil that has been cold pressed.
 Cold pressing is a method of oil extraction that preserves all the benefits of the oil.
 Other methods of extraction can cause the oil to lose some nutrients.